Google recrawls your 404s far more than your 410s, and at scale that is real budget.

 }

-You do not guess which URLs to upgrade, you pull them from Search Console.
-In the Page indexing report, the "Not found (404)" group is your candidate pool, every URL Google currently knows is missing.
-Work through it for patterns that are permanently dead, retired sections, discontinued product paths, an old URL structure from a migration, and route those patterns to 410 in bulk rather than one URL at a time.
-While you are in there, open the "Soft 404" group and fix those first, because a soft 404 is actively lying to Google and costing you more than any 404-versus-410 choice ever will.
+You do not guess which URLs to upgrade, you pull them from the webmaster tools.
+In Google Search Console, the Page indexing report's "Not found (404)" group is your candidate pool, every URL Google currently knows is missing.
+Work through it for patterns that are permanently dead, retired sections, discontinued product paths, an old URL structure left over from a migration, and route those patterns to 410 in bulk rather than one URL at a time.

 See where your brand stands in AI answers today, benchmarked against your competitors, no pitch required.